smartdevicelink/sdl_core_documentation/docs/Multiple Transports Implementation/index.md

 !!!

-Three protocol control frames are used to implement multiple transports
+There are three protocol control frames which are used in the implementation of multiple transports

 ### `StartService ACK`
 ```